MolSSI-Education/python_scripting_cms/_episodes/04-tabular_data.md

 > ~~~
 > and the default units (which are used in this example) are angstroms.
 >
 > Write a code to read in the information from the xyz file and determine the bond lengths between all the atoms.
-Hint: there is a numpy function to take the square root, `numpy.sqrt()`.
+There is a numpy function to take the square root, `numpy.sqrt()`.
+To raise a number to a power, use `**`, as in `3**2 = 9`.
 Your code output should look something like this.
 > ~~~
 > O to O : 0.0
 > O to H1 : 0.969